Diffusion Language Models Can Perform Many Tasks with Scaling and Instruction-Finetuning: Experiments

-\paragraph{Extensive zero-shot evaluation with large-scale instruction tuning.} We further follow the recommended settings and conduct larger-scale instructions tuning on the full Flan 2022 Collection~\citep{longpre2023flan} and run extensive evaluations.
-Following \citet{chung2022scalingflan}, we named our instruction-tuned models on Flan 2022 Collection as \texttt{Flan-XLM-R}.
+\paragraph{Extensive zero-shot evaluation with large-scale instruction tuning.} We then follow the recommended settings and conduct larger-scale instructions tuning on the full Flan 2022 Collection~\citep{longpre2023flan} and run extensive evaluations\footnote{We continue to evaluate on the \textbf{IWSLT14} dataset.
+Besides, we also evaluate several datasets used in~\citet{chung2022scalingflan}.
+In detail, \textbf{MMLU}~\citep{hendrycks2020mmlu} includes multiple-choice exam questions from 57 tasks covering humanities, social science, STEM, and more. \textbf{TyDiQA}~\citep{clark2020tydiqa} is an open-book question-answering benchmark across 8 typologically diverse languages}.
+Following \citet{chung2022scalingflan}, we named our instruction-tuned checkpoints on Flan 2022 Collection as \texttt{Flan-XLM-R}.
 The results in Fig.~\ref{fig: zero-shot} suggest that the \texttt{Flan-XLM-R} models are indeed general-purpose zero-shot learners, and their zero-shot performance substantially improves as the model scales.
+In particular, we highlight the results on IWSLT14.
+The largest model, \texttt{Flan-XLM-R-XXL} even achieves a 30.90 zero-shot ScareBLEU score, only 2.4 below the performance of widely adopted supervised transformer baselines (33.30 as shown in Tab.~\ref{tab: flan 2021}).
+This indicates the Flan-XLM-R models produce a very good language generation quality.